OptimalTransportNetworks/OptimalTransportNetworks.jl/docs/src/index.md

 The model/software uses duality principles to optimize over the space of networks, nesting an optimal flows problem and a neoclasical general-equilibrium trade model into a global network design problem to derive the optimal (welfare maximizing) transport network (extension) from any primitive set of economic fundamantals [population per location, productivity per location for each of *N* traded goods, endowment of a non-traded good, and (optionally) a pre-existing transport network].

 For more information about the model see [this folder](https://github.com/SebKrantz/OptimalTransportNetworkToolbox/tree/main/docs/paper_materials) and the [MATLAB User Guide](https://raw.githubusercontent.com/SebKrantz/OptimalTransportNetworkToolbox/main/docs/User%20Guide.pdf).
+See also my [blog post](https://sebkrantz.github.io/Rblog/2024/09/22/introducing-optimaltransportnetworks-jl-optimal-transport-networks-in-spatial-equilibrium/) on this software release.

 The model is the first of its kind and a pathbreaking contribution towards the welfare maximizing planning of transport infrastructure.
 Its creation has been funded by the European Union through an [ERC Research Grant](https://cordis.europa.eu/project/id/804095).
 The author of this Julia library has no personal connections to the authors, but has used their Matlab library for research purposes and belives that it deserves an accessible open-source implementation.
 Community efforts to further improve the code are welcome.